se-edu/se-book/errorHandling/defensiveProgramming/compulsoryAssociations/q-essay-marriage.md

 <panel header="{{ icon_Q_A }} Implement `Marriage`">
 <question has-input="true">

-Implement the classes defensively with appropriate references and operations to establish the association among the classes.
+Implement the classes defensively with appropriate references and operations to establish the associations among the classes.
 Follow the defensive coding approach.
-Let the `Marriage` class handle setting/removal of reference.
+Let the `Marriage` class handle the setting/removal of references.

 <img src="{{baseUrl}}/errorHandling/defensiveProgramming/compulsoryAssociations/images/manMarriageWoman.jpg" height="55" />
 <p/>